WICG/view-transitions/README.md

 ### Use Cases

-If using root and shared element transitions, the transition occurs when a user navigates to the next page.
+If using view transitions, the transition occurs when a user navigates to the next page.
 Transitions help to make the context switch feel smooth and connected, and it is important to choose the best transition for the navigation.

 Root transitions are those where one page transitions into the next.
 For example, think of Page-A sliding left as Page-B is revealed and slides in next to it.
 This can be useful for when one page should follow the other in the user’s browsing sequence.
 A good use case for this is if the user is looking at one article and wants to read another related one after.